umar-ahmed1/react-password-project/README.md

-This project was made by Umar Ahmed, Umesh Oad, Jacob Braun, Haziq Khawaja, Parnian Razmjooei for CPSC 329 Final Project It is a password strength checker with information about how long it takes to brute force your password
+This project was made by Umar Ahmed, Umesh Oad, Jacob Braun, Haziq Khawaja, Parnian Razmjooei for CPSC 329 Final Project It is a password strength checker with information about how long it takes to brute force your password and tips for password security on a basic and advanced level

 HOW TO RUN: